ssmithie/dsc-full-ds-regression-intro-nyc-ds-082619/README.md

 ## Introduction

-In this section, you'll get a chance to synthesize your skills and conduct work through the entire Data Science workflow.
+In this section, you'll get a chance to synthesize your skills and work through the entire Data Science workflow.
 To start, you'll extract appropriate data from a SQL database.
 From there, you'll continue exploring and cleaning your data, modeling the data, and conducting statistical analyses!

 ## Objectives
 You will be able to: